How Price Skimming Helps You Stay in The Competitive Market?

 Sealed Bid Price Skimming Strategy

 In this price skimming strategy, private or government organizations arrange a bidding process for their upcoming projects.
 The companies then have to submit their quote prices for the same.
-They quote the highest or the lowest price according to the organizations’ demands.
-Organizations keep these quotes sealed and confidential until they find the most suitable one.
+Companies quote the highest or the lowest price according to the government organizations’ demands.
+Moreover, these organizations keep these quotes sealed and confidential until they find the most suitable one.

 Going Rate Price Skimming Strategy